khobaib/vibematch/README.md

   groups, and others) — same pattern: real schema and scoring logic, validated against clearly- labeled fake test data, real per-hostel research tracked openly as a backlog rather than rushed.

-**Not yet built:** public deployment/hosting, real OTA data integration (live pricing/availability from Hostelworld/Booking.com — outreach in progress, both require partner approval rather than a self-serve API key), and user accounts (out of scope for this stage) — each scoped and reasoned through in the decision log, not left as a bare TODO.
+**Not yet built:** real OTA data integration (live pricing/availability from Hostelworld/ Booking.com — outreach in progress, both require partner approval rather than a self-serve API key) and user accounts (out of scope for this stage) — each scoped and reasoned through in the decision log, not left as a bare TODO.

 See [`DECISIONS_LOG.md`](./DECISIONS_LOG.md) for the full record.

 ---

 ## Getting Started

+The fastest way to see it working is the live demo:
+[vibematch-travel.vercel.app](https://vibematch-travel.vercel.app) — try a search for Bali, Goa, Ella, Pokhara, or Bangkok for the deepest current coverage.

+To run it locally instead:

 ```bash
 # Backend